 If you have lists of books to read, recipes to try, or a to do list a mile long, think about purging those lists down to only the most important.
-I can’t tell you what a relief it was to just start deleting books off my Amazon wish list that I knew I was never going to read.
-In the back of my mind I was telling myself I needed to read those books and guess what?
-I really didn’t.
+It was relief for me to just start deleting books off my Amazon wish list that I knew I was never going to read.
+I felt I needed to read those books, but the reality is I really didn’t.
 I now have a curated list of books that I really want to read.
 What I don’t have is an unrealistic, source of stress.

 Pick Your Favorites

 I’ve had many hobbies over the years including sewing, knitting, jewelry making, and scrapbooking.
 Along with those hobbies came tools and materials I no longer use or need as well as a mental of lists of projects I was going to complete.
 The problem is I no longer have the time or interest to do any of them, yet I still allowed myself to feel obligated to do them.